Developing Healthy Habits

 Do This Now

-Reflect on an area where you’ve made progress.
+Reflect on an area where you have made progress.
 Thank God for His guidance and ask for strength to keep going.

 Questions to Reflect On

-• How can you depend on God’s strength daily, not just in crisis moments?
+• How can you rely on God's strength when you feel discouraged?

 Heavenly Father,